Tamara is a mother of three and a grandmother of seven who finds great joy in sharing her life journeys, experiences, and lessons with you.

 Grand Portage National Monument

-This historical center offers indoor and outdoor historical sets and reenactments of the early settlements and fur trade.
+Right off 61 is an educational center offering indoor and outdoor historical sets and reenactments of the early settlements and fur trade.

 The Ojibwe named this place Gitchi Onigaming, meaning "the carrying place."
-It was here that American Indians, explorers, and fur traders could transport goods using the trails and waterways of this area to avoid the difficult to navigate parts of the Pigeon River, which included the High Falls.
+It was here that American Indians, explorers, and fur traders could transport goods using the trails and waterways of this area to avoid the difficulty of navigating parts of the Pigeon River, which included the High Falls.

 The High Falls of the Pigeon River